lucasbalieiro/sv2-apps/bitcoin-core-sv2/README.md

 The `fee_threshold` parameter (in satoshis) determines when a new template is distributed due to mempool changes.
 When the mempool fee delta exceeds this threshold, a new `NewTemplate` message is sent.

+## Minimum Interval

+The `min_interval` parameter (in seconds) determines the minimum amount of time between two consecutive `NewTemplate` messages (with exception to Chain Tip updates, which are always sent immediately, followed by `SetNewPrevHash`).

 ## License

 Licensed under either of: